awegmann/FlipCase/readme.md

 If you create a very thin box (which means the hight of the box is less than 10mm), the half round cuts in the cover become very small.
 This leads to a cover that it's tricky to open.
 I think I will modify this in the next version.

+## Versions

+- V 1.0:
+	first version published on Thingiverse.
+- V 1.1:
+	enlarged cut outs and holes in cover for better preview.
+(Thanks to [DigitalMonk](https://www.thingiverse.com/DigitalMonk/about) for the suggestion).

+## Source on GitHub

+You can find the source code on GitHub: [GitHub - awegmann/FlipCase: A customizable box made with OpenSCAD](https://github.com/awegmann/FlipCase)